Excerpts from the Workshop held at the

 If your mind is a blank slate, then the answer will be some experience of Jesus' love, and you will understand what the question really should have been.
 Namely, the question has to do with the ego no longer being your teacher and your wanting Jesus as your teacher instead.
 So the question is never "Do I do A or B?"
 The question is "Which teacher will I choose?
 Which adviser will I choose?
 Which guide will I choose to help me learn which is the "right" thing to do?"
 What you want to do, which again is the message of The Song of Prayer, is join with Jesus' love.
 And in that love you will find all the answers to the specific questions you think you have.

 In The Song of Prayer, he quotes the famous line from the Sermon on the Mount: "Seek ye first the Kingdom of God and all else will be given you."
 And he says in that one answer—joining with my love, with my song—all the little answers will be found; you don't have to worry about them.
-That doesn't mean that you don't have to make a choice between job A or job B, to stay in job A or to leave job A, to stay in a relationship or to leave a relationship.
+That doesn't mean that you don't have to make a choice between job A and job B, to stay in job A or to leave job A, to stay in a relationship or to leave a relationship.
 Of course you have to make a decision.
 And you do the best you can at any given moment when the decision has to be made.
-But above all, try to be involved with the underlying process of getting beyond your ego's investment in the answer—you know, "Damn it!
-What do I do?!"
-To get beyond that to the real question is to ask, "Why do I persist in choosing my ego when the Love of God is there for the asking?"
+But above all, try to be involved with the underlying process of getting beyond your ego's investment in the answer—"Damn it!
+What do I do?!"—to the real question, which is to ask, "Why do I persist in choosing my ego when the Love of God is there for the asking?"

 So the third rule now is to undo our having forgotten about the first two rules.
 So we say, "I have no question.
 I forgot what to decide."

-(Paragraph 7 - Sentence 3) And your fear of being answered in a different way from what your version of the question asks will gain momentum until you believe the day you want is one in which you get your answer to your question.
+(T-30.I.7:3) And your fear of being answered in a different way from what your version of the question asks will gain momentum, until you believe the day you want is one in which you get your answer to your question.

 God and the Son are the same—that is the Atonement principle.
 God and Christ are totally one.
 They are the same spirit.
 God is the Creator, Christ is the created.
 God is the First Cause; Christ is the Effect.
 But as I mentioned before, in truth there is no God and Christ in Heaven, no Cause and Effect in Heaven.
 These are categories that we introduce in a dualistic world to help us understand the world that is beyond duality.
 The whole ego thought system begins with and rests on the premise that God and His Son are separate and different.
 Consequently, if that is what the ego's thought system is, everything that comes from it must share in that idea.
 However, if we are all the same, we are not fragmented; and if we, as spirit, are the same as God, then we are not separate from Him.
 That is the end of the ego.
 That is what the Atonement principle is.